anionDev/ScriptCollection/ScriptCollection/Other/Reference/ReferenceContent/Articles/RequiredToolsForCommonProjectStructure.md

 ### gitversion

 [gitversion](https://gitversion.net) is a tool to calculate the project-version based on the git-history.
-The commandline-tool can be installed using `choco install gitversion.portable`.
+The commandline-tool can be installed using `choco install gitversion.portable` in a shell with elevated privileges.

 ### nuget